Description

 Tried: Copy the encoded comment and paste it into a Caesar cipher brute-forcer trying all 25 shifts.

-Most Caesar brute-force tools output all 25 shifts at once and leave you to eyeball the right one, which works but is slower than targeting shift-13 directly.
-More critically, some tools operate only on uppercase or lowercase and silently drop the other case, mangling the decoded output and hiding the flag phrase.
+Most Caesar brute-force tools dump all 25 shifts and leave you to spot the right one, which works but is slower than going straight to shift 13.
+Worse, some handle only one letter case and silently drop the other, mangling the output and hiding the phrase you want.

 Learn more